Religion 213 Perspectives on Death and Dying; Poster 2015

 Courses Taught at Washington and Lee University

-God and the Holocaust, Perspectives on Death and Dying, Travel and Transformation, Judaism, Modern Jewish Literature in Translation, Introduction to Religion, Introduction to Islam and Judaism, Introduction to the Hebrew Bible/Old Testament, Judaism: Sages and Mystics, Modern Jewish Thought, Islam, Apocalyptic Literature, Islamic and Judaic Mysticism, Interreligious Dialogue
+God and the Holocaust, Perspectives on Death and Dying, Travel Mythic and Modern, Judaism, Modern Jewish Literature in Translation, Introduction to Religion, Introduction to Islam and Judaism, Introduction to the Hebrew Bible/Old Testament, Judaism: Sages and Mystics, Modern Jewish Thought, Islam, Apocalyptic Literature, Islamic and Judaic Mysticism, Interreligious Dialogue

 “Jacob Sapir’s Journey through Southern India in 1860: Four Chapters on Indian Life from Even Sapir, Translated, Annotated, and Introduced,” Journal of Indo-Judaic Studies, Vol. 13 (2013).